sayitfast/MountWizzard3/mountwizzard/docu/firststeps4.md

 I would recommend to lower the target RMS step by step and see, how much stars will be removed to get to the next level.
 Over time you get a good feeling how the numbers could be.

+There is an alternatively way of presenting the list of modeling stars and the errors: [the polar plot](firststeps41.md).
+If you check the checkbox "polar plot" you will get instead of the list of star a polar plot.

 ### Area 2 - actual model status